 Training and Development:

-- The school heavily invests in the training and development of staff - Funding is provided for staff to be trained in school specific programs and initiatives - Training for all Site Improvement Plan (SIP) priorities are fully funded - The School Improvement Team (SIT) oversees any other training and development submissions within the budget set, ensuring relevance and equity
+- The school heavily invests in the training and development of staff. - Funding is provided for staff to be trained in school specific programs and initiatives. - Training for all Site Improvement Plan (SIP) priorities are fully funded.

 Performance Development: